Seyi Vodi: Early life and career

-In 2002, Seyi Vodi failed a bank test and had his application declined by the bank he applied to.
+In 2002, Seyi Vodi failed a bank employment test and had his application declined by the bank he applied to.
 He attributed this failure to what motivated him to take his craft more seriously.

 In 2003, Seyi eventually got a job in a bank but left to pursue a career in fashion designing.
 At that time, he had no shop but traveled around with a go-bag to buy materials, sew from home and deliver to his clients.
 As his business progressed, he expanded his company to what is now known as Vodi Group.
 Today, Vodi Group of which Seyi is CEO, includes Vodi Clean, Vodi Training Institute, Vodi Debo, Vodi Textile.

 Seyi has listed Konosuke Matsushita as his greatest influence.